Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 North Texas Stats and Trends

-- The Mean Green have yet to cover the spread this year when underdogs by 19 points or more.

-- North Texas' games this year have not eclipsed the over/under yet in three opportunities.
+- North Texas' games this season have not hit the over on any of three set point totals.

-- When North Texas piles up over 500 yards, the team is 0-1 against the spread and 1-1 overall.
+- In games that North Texas totals over 500 yards, the team is 0-1 against the spread and 1-1 overall.

-- This year the Mean Green have turned the ball over six times, while the Tigers have forced 6 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.